isomerpages/ura-lkywcp/index.md

         button: More
         url: /about-the-prize/
     - infopic:
-        title: Celebrating Ten Years of the Prize
-        subtitle: New eBook launch
-        description: We are happy to announce the launch of our new eBook.
-Download your copy now!
-        button: Download
-        url: /resources/news/new-ebook/
-        image: /images/features/2022/lky-book.jpg
-        alt: New eBook launch
-    - infopic:
         title: Cities on the rebound
         subtitle: Featured article
         description: How did Antwerp, Boston and Lisbon overcome planning challenges to forge ahead to the future?